Saint Francis Academic Scholarship

 The scholarship is available to entering first-time freshmen.
-The award ranges from $8,000 - $14,000, based on prior academic achievement, demonstrated leadership, and the ability to contribute as a student to Marian University.
-The scholarship is renewable for up to seven consecutive semesters by enrolling full-time and maintaining a university GPA of 3.00 or higher.
+The award ranges from $8,000 - $14,000 annually, based on prior academic achievement, demonstrated leadership, and the ability to contribute as a student to Marian University.
+The scholarship is renewable for up to three additional years by enrolling full-time and maintaining a university GPA of 3.00 or higher.

 To be considered, applicants must meet the following criteria: